Lum27/Ai-Web-App-Builder/README.md

-# Ai-Web-App-Builder
+# Ai-Web+App Builder

-AI-powered platform to build, manage, and lock/unlock client websites and apps with subscriptions.
+An AI-powered platform to build, manage, and lock/unlock client websites and apps using GPT, templates, and Stripe billing.